melezhik/outhentix/README.md

 # SYNOPSIS

-Outhentix is a future replacement of Outthentic::DSL.
+Outhentix::DSL is a future replacement of Outthentic::DSL.
 I am going to rewrite all from the scratch using Perl6.
 Meanwhile follow [Outthentic::DSL](https://github.com/melezhik/outthentic-dsl) to understand what Outhentix is.